 I will analyze dendrometry data using an R package titled TreeNetProc (hereafter TNP), which summarizes and cleans data while pairing it with air temperature to provide 6 documents of data in the form of phase statistics, data tables, growth charts, and the R document itself (Knüsel et al., 2021; Haeni et al., 2020; Wickham et al., 2019; Zweifel et al., 2016).
 The use of this four-year-old package will show what is possible with current technologies in dendrometer analyses while also exhibiting areas where it can potentially be refined in the future.
 Air temperature will come from the HJA primary meteorological station, Primet.
 An example of such an analysis in TNP is shown below in Figure 6.
 Air temperature comes from a different met station 40 meters up into the canopy to more accurately reflect the canopy microclimate that affects leaf (Still, 2023).

 Figure 6A displays the raw dendrometer data from tree ID 311 along the HJA Discovery Trail, which I will use in my proposed study.
 The data are displayed in microns and range from October 2022-October 2023.
-Figure 6B displays the same micron data that has since been processed to show three separate series during the 2023 growing season: raw data ordered chronologically (gray line); the raw data converted to cumulative growth during the given time frame (green line); and the specific tree water deficit (defined as the difference between that day’s maximum stem radius and stem radius at that specific point) (red line) (Zweifel et al., 2016).
-Lastly, Figure 6C zooms in n just the green and red lines of Figure 6B.
+Figure 6B displays the same micron data that has since been processed to show three separate time series during the 2023 growing season: raw data ordered chronologically (gray line); the raw data converted to cumulative growth during the given time frame (green line); and the specific tree water deficit (defined as the difference between that day’s maximum stem radius and stem radius at that specific point) (red line) (Zweifel et al., 2016).
+Lastly, Figure 6C zooms in on just the green and red lines of Figure 6B.
 Non-oscillating increases in values represent permanent radial increment or growth.